 Drawdown*: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming - Drawdown is the book I reference the most.
 I originally bought this as the Kindle version, but I ended using it so much that I wanted a hard copy.
 It was totally worth buying twice.
 The images are gorgeous, and the print version has a flow to it that simply isn’t captured in the Kindle version.

-Best books for a global perspective on eco-consciousness
+Eco-friendly book ideas for a global perspective

 If the person on your list is interested in seeing progress toward the United Nations Sustainable Development Goals, Factfulness and The Moment of Lift are classics.
 Both are engaging and well-written while also shedding light on how we can solve major environmental issues while also helping people all over the world.
 What's not to love about Melinda Gates, right?
 The Moment of Lift is a deep and powerful read for the enlightened man or woman on your list.